There is no shortage of data available for banks.

 2. Use Off-the-shelf Machine Learning Tools

-The data science tools developed by Amazon, Google, IBM, and Microsoft are all very similar, and thus it comes down to data security policies and the use case of the individual banking institutions.
+The data science tools developed by Amazon, Google, IBM Watson, and Microsoft are all very similar, and thus it comes down to data security policies and the use case of the individual banking institutions.

 Some new startups are currently developing tools to tackle discrete machine learning activities and tools to assist in data analysis, including Tableau, Olik, and Microstrategy.